 In an informal but meaningful way, we became friends or at least familiar with plenty of our customers.
-While we have no metric currently to measure it, we cannot discount the basic relationship building we did with some of largest and smallest customers all in one fell swoop.
+While we have no metric currently to measure it, we cannot discount the basic relationship building we did with some of our largest and smallest customers all in one fell swoop.
 We can all appreciate the value of brand recognition; for businesses like ours, a strong bond with our customers as business partners and friends is invaluable.

 We also would be remiss not to account for the note cards which, besides being handmade and full of love, also feed into our twitter campaigns and help amplify the impressions being made by the boxes.
 Just by getting our social media info into the box with the treats, we were able to translate a significant portion of our success over to the digital arm of the marketing department.